idleberg/node-vscode-linter/README.md

 yarn add vscode-linter --dev || npm install vscode-linter -D
 ```

-Alternatively, you can install `vscode-linter` globally for use as a CLI tool.
+Alternatively, you can install `vscode-linter` globally for use as a CLI tool

 ```sh
 yarn global add vscode-linter || npm install -g vscode-linter